-In case one recipe wasn’t enough, here’s another granola cookie.
+In case one recipe wasn’t enough, here’s another recipe for ground granola cookies.
 The first one was chewy and what I’d call of average thickness, but this one is really thick and puffy.

 Also, instead of being dense and chewy, the center is crumbly.
 With less butter and egg, the base is not quite as rich as the other, but with 2 cups of chocolate chips, nuts and the ground granola, there are enough other things to make up for the missing fat.